mrparkers/terraform-provider-keycloak/docs/resources/keycloak_user.md

 - `realm_id` - (Required) The realm this user belongs to.
 - `username` - (Required) The unique username of this user.
+- `initial_password` (Optional) When user needs to be created, set its password to this value.
+Otherwise, do nothing.
 - `enabled` - (Optional) When false, this user cannot log in.
 Defaults to `true`.
 - `email` - (Optional) The user's email.
 - `first_name` - (Optional) The user's first name.